Zedo9/install-scripts/README.md

 # About

 This repo is a guide I created for installing Arch Linux (Or any other distro if you want) from scratch.
-It inculdes several scripts for installing the main tools I use on my different machines split into different categories and some tips and tricks for fixing common problems (Dual boot - Trackpads...).
+It includes several scripts for installing the main tools I use on my different machines split into different categories.

-- All information is extrated and heavily inspired by the Arch Wiki.
+- All information is extracted and heavily inspired by the Arch Wiki.
-- You can checkout the tips and tricks [here](tips-and-tricks.md).
+- For tips and tricks on managing and improving your experience on Arch Linux, checkout [this](https://chedlyzouche.me/blog/arch-linux-tweaks) blog post.

 # Getting started